Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 Plug the NodeMCU back into USB.
 Make sure the device shows up under the Arduino IDE's `Tools -> Port` menu and it's selected.
 Refer to the <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">environment setup</a> for instructions on properly configuring the device port.

-With the Arduino IDE, use the `File -> Open` menu to navigate to where you downloaded and extracted the builder kit source code and open the file `workshop/workshop.ino`.
+With the Arduino IDE, use the `File -> Open` menu to navigate to the builder kit source code and open the file `workshop/workshop.ino`.
 Edit the following variables at the top of the file.

 1. WIFI_SSID: The name of your WiFi network.
 1. WIFI_PASS: Your WiFi password.